 A similar McKinsey & Company survey concluded that “pandemic-induced patterns” seen across B2B sales and marketing practices were “likely to become permanent.”

 But the concept of a “post-pandemic” future is itself misleading.
 It implies there will be a satisfying “end” to the pandemic where we can put it behind us and return to life as it was before.
 A straight-up return to the pre-pandemic world is looking increasingly unlikely.
 Some of the changes the pandemic forced upon us are, well, good changes in general.
 Many of us will likely hold onto them if they continue to offer benefits even after the pandemic subsides.

 Therefore, the shift to digital marketing isn’t simply an interim measure to keep businesses moving until we can all “get past this.”
-It will be a critical long-term strategy for navigating a protracted period of unease and hesitation as we fumble our way to a future that looks more like the past—with some changes made permanent.
+It's a critical long-term strategy for navigating a protracted period of unease and hesitation as we fumble our way to a future that looks more like the past—with some changes made permanent.

 Most B2B interactions have moved online—and it’s exactly what customers say they want.